 Companies will continue to help customers pay their bills through WaterSure, Social Tariffs and other affordability schemes, and they are actively reaching out to customers to encourage them – and their friends and families – to take advantage of the help available on bills.
 This is especially important if someone’s financial circumstances have suddenly changed due to the coronavirus outbreak.

-More information on the kind of help companies put in place in March, in the early stages of the lockdown to provide immediate assistance to customers, can be found here
+More information on the kind of help companies put in place in March, in the early stages of the first lockdown to provide immediate assistance to customers, can be found here